sumoprojects/sumokoin/README.md

 * Enter the IP address of your server in the box labeled "Daemon Host/IP"

-* Enter the port number of the Wallet RPC in the box labeled "Daemon PORT" (will be `18082` if you used the above example).
+* Enter the port number of the Wallet RPC in the box labeled "Monero wallet rpc port" (will be `18082` if you used the above example).

 * Enter the username and password that you want to use in their respective feilds